By: Bridger Cottle, Owner/President of Drilling Fluids Solutions

 How to know if you’re in clay

 About the Author Bridger Cottle is the Owner and President of Drilling Fluids Solutions (DFS).
 DFS provides mud/slurry engineering, project design, mud training, and fluid program services for horizontal directional drilling, foundation drilling, direct pipe, slurry wall, micro tunneling, and tunnel boring machine leaders.
-DFS is not associated with any particular mud or slurry brand, and has extensive experience with all major brands, providing education and expertise specific to each individual project.
+DFS is not associated with any particular mud or slurry brand and has extensive experience with all major brands, providing education and expertise specific to each project.